 “Credit card shopping portals can be beneficial,” says Luthi, “because a lot of the offers they have are tailored to business owners.”

 - For example, say you run a cleaning business and you regularly buy supplies from Sam’s Club.
-If you have the Discover it® Cash Back card, you could enroll and earn 5 percent back on those purchases as part of rotating categories for Q4 2018 (up to $1,500 in purchases).
+If you have the Discover it® Cash Back card, you could enroll and earn 5 percent back on those purchases as part of rotating categories for Q4 2018 (up to $1,500 in purchases, then 1%).

 - You can also use a offer comparison site such as Cash Back Monitor to review deals across different credit card shopping portals.